TrimarcJake/Locksmith/CONTRIBUTING.md

 - Open an [Issue](https://github.com/TrimarcJake/Locksmith/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide project and platform versions (Windows Version, Powershell Version, Windows Terminal, etc.), depending on what seems relevant.

 We will then take care of the issue as soon as possible.